precice/tutorials/flow-over-heated-plate/README.md

 * SU2.
 For more information, have a look at the [SU2 adapter docmentation](https://precice.org/adapter-su2-overview.html).

+* Elmer.
+For more information, have a look at the [Elmer adapter documentation](https://github.com/precice/elmer-adapter).

 Solid participant:

 * OpenFOAM (laplacianFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](https://precice.org/adapter-openfoam-overview.html).